Euro fears keep company purse-holders wary

 "There is always more you can do," said Vivartia Treasurer Marianna Polykrati, on the sidelines of a conference in Monaco.

-Her company, a unit of dairy to telecoms conglomerate Marfin Investment, has thought of everything from fire-proof vaults for company documents to stocking fresh oranges in case supplies of frozen orange juice dry up.
+Her company, a unit of dairy to telecoms conglomerate Marfin Investment (MRFr.AT), has thought of everything from fire-proof vaults for company documents to stocking fresh oranges in case supplies of frozen orange juice dry up.

 Polykrati said it was still far from certain that Greece would manage to stay in the euro zone.